wyrtensi/vidu-studio/README.md

 4. Chose default aspect ratio that will be remembered next time you back to vidu.
 5. Auto click checkbox to keep your generations push into processing.
 6. Continue videos from your generations.
+7. Continue videos using custom frame from your video.
-7. Upload and connect videos in Image to video mode.
+8. Upload and connect videos in Image to video mode.
 (Enhanced Image to video module) <br>
 Now 1st upload slot in "Image to video" takes last frame from uploaded video and 2nd upload slot takes first frame from uploaded video.